SujalLama/proshore-test/README.md

 ### Instructions to run the project

 - Clone the project in your local machine
-  - Run the code in the terminal `git clone project-url`
+  - Run the code in the terminal `git clone repo-url` & `cd project-name`
 - Once you are inside the project directory, follow these steps
   - Run `npm install`
   - create .env file and copy the code from .env.example (Note: You don't have to change the url as it's the same one.)